 What is data integration?

 Data integration is the process of combining and connecting data from various sources.
-Every enterprise has many different systems for data collection, analysis, and storage.
+Every enterprise has what’s referred to as a data stack: a collection of systems for data extraction, analysis, and storage.
 Proper data integration unifies all of these systems, giving you a single source of truth and, ideally, allowing data to flow freely between systems.

 At Estuary, we specialize in data integration by providing tools and services for flexible, unified data pipelines.
 Data integration is one part of the wider world of data engineering: a quickly growing field that is critical for enterprise success, but also rife with challenges.
 While the themes we’ll discuss here could just as easily be applied to data analysis, storage, and collection, we think data integration is a great place to focus your efforts when it comes to cost and value optimization.
 That’s because it’s such a critical and all-encompassing aspect of your data stack.